The Colne and Stour Valleys provide a beautiful landscape through which to walk.

 The River Colne Countryside Project opened the Colne Valley Path in May 2006.
-The Colne Valley Path will link Great Yeldham to Colchester.
+The Colne Valley Path links Great Yeldham to Colchester.
 The route allows walkers to enjoy the delights of the Colne Valley from the rivers edge to high on the valley side that opens up long views of this wonderful valley.

 The Colne Valley is rich in history and wildlife and walkers will be able to enjoy many of the delights along the way.
 Starting at the Great Oak in Yeldham the path takes in the historic villages of Castle Hedingham, the great viaduct at Chappel and Lexden Dyke near Colchester before finishing at Balkerne Gate in Colchester.